synw/django-jsonmirror/README.md

 operation performed on them

 The command ``python manage.py sync_models`` will mirror all the models declared in the ``MIRRORED_MODELS`` setting.
-All the models declared in this setting will be auto created/updated in the secondary databases using this command.
+They will be auto created/updated in the secondary databases using this command.

 ## Todo